vaskort/vaskort.github.io/_posts/2018-03-24-webjob-nodejs.md

 ### Continuous Webjob

-Great, we have added a triggered webjob and set up how often will it run.
+Great, we have added a triggered webjob and set up how often it will run.
 You can follow the same process to add a continuous webjob.
 The difference between the two is that the continuous one will run only once its created.
-If you want it to run endlessy you have to handle that inside your code.
+If you want it to run endlessly you have to handle that inside your code.

 So the full folder structure for our two webjobs would be: